Multilevel User Credibility Assessment in Social Networks: Our proposed method

 \subsubsection{Textual features}

-The second category of features comprises textual data.
-To work with textual features and use them in learning models, a key step is vectorization, i.e., converting each text into a vector of numerical values.
-Prior to vectorization, a series of preprocessing steps are carried out on the text: \begin{itemize} \item all words are converted to lowercase. \item all hashtags are removed from the text. \item all links are removed from the text. \item all usernames present in the text are removed. \item stop words are removed from the text. \end{itemize}
+The second category of features consists of textual data.
+To use these features in our learning models, we first vectorize the text, converting it into numerical vectors.
+Before vectorization, we apply the following preprocessing steps: \begin{itemize} \item convert all text to lowercase; \item remove all hashtags; \item strip all URLs; \item remove all user mentions; \item eliminate stop words. \end{itemize}

-For vectorizing tweet texts, the BERT model \citep{DBLP:conf/naacl/DevlinCLT19} is utilized.
-As a result of applying this model to text data, a vector of dimension 768 is generated.
-The challenge with using this model lies in the high dimensionality of the generated representation vectors.
-The high dimensionality of feature vectors complicates the training process of the model and may hinder its convergence.
-To tackle this challenge, dimensionality reduction techniques can be employed.
-Dimensionality reduction refers to transforming data from a high-dimensional space to a lower-dimensional space while preserving as much meaningful information from the original data as possible.
-There are multiple methods that can be used to reduce dimensions according to the characteristics of the problem.
-One of the most effective methods is \citep{schmidhuber2015deep}.